bor0/gidti/manuscript/chapter3.md

 [^ch3n1]: Unlike in set theory, where they are defined in terms of relations.

-[^ch3n2]: Dependent types are the reason why Idris can formally prove mathematical statements, compared to other programming languages.
-While useful, since we can check whether an expression fulfills a given condition at compile-time, dependent types add complexity to a type system.
+[^ch3n2]: Dependent types allow proofs of statements involving first-order predicates, compared to simple types which corresponds to propositional logic.
+While useful (since we can check whether an expression fulfills a given condition at compile-time), dependent types add complexity to a type system.
 In order to calculate type "equality" of dependent types, computations are necessary.
 If we allow any values for dependent types, then solving an equality of a type may involve deciding whether two programs produce the same result.
 Thus, the check may become undecidable.

 [^ch3n3]: This is what makes Idris a so-called proof assistant.
 In general, Idris combines a lot of functionalities from mainstream languages (Java, C, C++) and some functionalities from proof assistants, which further blurs the line between these two kinds of software.

-[^ch3n4]: A Turing machine can express any algorithm.
-Any formal system that can simulate a Turing machine is called Turing complete.
-Since a Turing machine can express any algorithm, so does any Turing complete system.
-This property is used to show equivalence of formal systems in terms of the algorithms they can express.
+[^ch3n4]: A _Turing machine_ is a very simple abstract machine designed to capture our intuitive understanding of _computation_ in the most general sense.
+Any formal system that can simulate a Turing machine, and thus also perform arbitrary computations, is called _Turing complete_.
 (Untyped) Lambda calculus is Turing complete.

 [^ch3n5]: Collections in general are considered to be subcollections of some large universal collection, also called the universe.
 Depending on the context, the definition of this universe will vary.